Configurational Mechanics of Soft Materials: Revolutionising Geometrically Nonlinear Fracture

 Soft materials are challenging since they can display moduli as low as only a few kPa, thus allowing for extremely large deformations.
 Geometrically linear fracture mechanics is well established; nevertheless, it is not applicable for soft fracture given the over-restrictive assumptions of infinitesimal deformations.

-Need for Nonlinear Models
+Need for Nonlinear Approaches

 The appropriate geometrically nonlinear, finite deformation counterpart is, however, still in its infancy.
 By combining innovative data-driven/data-adaptive constitutive modelling with novel configurational-force-driven fracture onset and crack propagation, I will overcome the fundamental obstacles to date preventing significant progress in soft fracture.